carlonicora/RAW/jinx.md

 #### The story is a collection of information

-Another common pitfall some storytellers make, is to think that they can grow the story and learn about it at the same time the players do.
+Another common pitfall some storytellers make is to think that they can grow the story and learn about it at the same time the players do.
 This is a common mistake you can sort quickly.
-Imagine yourself as the writer of a intriguing spy story.
+Imagine yourself as the writer of an intriguing spy story.
 You, the writer, must know everything about the story.
-Starting to write the novel without knowing the ins and outs, the who's who, is a path to failure.
+Starting to write the novel without knowing the ins and outs, the who's who is a path to failure.
 In the same way, as a storyteller, you should know everything concerning your campaign.

 #### Know everything and everyone in your plot